 The following are not covered by this Guarantee:

-- Cost of veterinary care, shipping cost, food, medicine, supplements, training, grooming, cleaning, or other costs of raising and owning a puppy.
+- Shipping or return shipping cost, food, medicine, supplements, training, grooming, cleaning, or other costs of raising and owning a puppy.

 - Injuries or accidents, including, but not limited to, ingestion of foreign matters, choking, falls, scrapes, bumps, bruises, bug bites, human inflicted injuries, run-aways, car related injuries, injuries, and illness or injury resulting from or related to veterinary procedures (e.g. spay or neuter procedures, tail docking, etc.).